An4ik/Python-TDD/README.md

 1. Look at the file **find_min.py**.

-2. To follow TDD the first thing we have to do is write tests for given functions.
+2. To follow TDD the first thing you have to do is to write tests for the given functions.
 Fortunately for you I've already created tests. (look at the file **tests/find_min_test.py**)

 3. Run tests: